-by Eric Butcher
+Author Eric Butcher

+In this article, I will talk about how to take better colour photographs.
 There are numerous definitions of colour depending on where you look.
 They are mostly based on the same fundamental principle though:

-“The property possessed by an object of producing different sensations on the eye as a result of the way it reflects or emits light.”
+The property possessed by an object of producing different sensations on the eye as a result of the way it reflects or emits light.

 These are basic colours that can be mixed together to produce other colours.
 They are usually considered to be red, yellow, blue, and sometimes green.